I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicesetcharacteristics.md

 Each call to <b>WdfDeviceSetCharacteristics</b> overwrites the settings of any previous call.

-The following code example sets the FILE_REMOVABLE_MEDIA characteristic for a specified device.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |